liuhebing/learngit/readme.txt

-Git is a distributed cersion control system.
+GIt is a software.
-Git is free software.
+Git is good.